laradock/laradock/README.md

 composer create-project laravel/laravel my-cool-app "5.2.*"
 ```

-> We recommand using `composer create-project` instead of the Laravel installer, to install Laravel.
+> We recommend using `composer create-project` instead of the Laravel installer, to install Laravel.

 For more about the Laravel installation click [here](https://laravel.com/docs/master#installing-laravel).